 - ¼ tsp Garlic Powder

-Optional for Garnish: Sliced Chives or Scallions, Flaky Sea Salt
+- Optional Garnishes: Sliced Chives or Scallions and Flaky Sea Salt

 Instructions

-- Make the salt and vinegar sauce: Combine all the sauce ingredients in a small jar or container with a tight fitting lid.
-Vigorously shake to thoroughly combine all the ingredients, making sure the salt and sugar are dissolved.
+- Make the Salt and Vinegar Sauce: To a small jar, bowl or container with a tight fitting lid, add both vinegars, flakey sea salt, ranch mix, sugar, and garlic powder.
+Use a whisk to stir or seal the jar and vigorously shake to thoroughly combine all the ingredients – making sure both salt and sugar are completely dissolved.

-- Preheat oven: Arrange one oven rack in the lower third position and one in the top third position in the oven.
-Preheat oven to 250 degrees F. Line a large rimmed baking sheet with aluminum foil for easy clean up.
+- Preheat Oven and Prepare Baking Pan: When ready to cook, arrange one oven rack to the lower third position and one to the top third position in the oven.
+Then, preheat the oven to 250 degrees F. Line a large rimmed baking sheet with aluminum foil for easy clean up.
 Place a wire rack insert on top of the baking sheet.
 Spray the rack with non-stick cooking spray to prevent the wings from sticking.

-- Dry wings and toss with baking powder: Remove chicken wings from the marinade, gently shaking excess marinade off the wings.
-Discard marinade.
-Transfer wings to a clean work surface lined with paper towels.
-Pat the wings thoroughly dry.
-Transfer the dried wings to a large zip-closure bag.
-Add the baking powder and kosher salt to the bag.
-Seal and shake the bag vigorously to evenly coat the wings.
-Transfer the wings SKIN SIDE UP to the wire rack baking sheet in a single layer.
+- Dry Wings and Toss with Baking Powder: Remove the chicken wings from the marinade, gently shaking the excess marinade off the wings and discarding the marinade.
+Transfer the wings to a clean work surface lined with paper towels and pat the wings completely dry.
+Transfer the dried wings to a large zip-closure bag or bowl.
+Add the baking powder and kosher salt to the chicken wings.
+Seal the bag and shake vigorously to evenly coat the wings.
+Alternatively, if you used a bowl, vigorously toss the wings to evenly coat them in the baking powder.
+Once all the wings are coated, transfer them SKIN SIDE UP to the wire rack set int baking sheet, arranging the wings in a single, evenly spaced layer.
+(Tip: Don't over-pack the wings onto the rack or they'll steam instead of bake.)

-- Cook Chicken Wings at Low heat: Bake the chicken wings on the LOWER shelf in the oven for 30 minutes.
+- Bake Chicken Wings at 250° Fahrenheit on Bottom Shelf: Place the chicken wings into the oven on the BOTTOM shelf and bake for 30 minutes.

-- Cook Chicken Wings at High heat: Move the wings to the UPPER shelf and increase the oven temperature to 425 F. Bake for an additional 20 minutes.
+- Cook Chicken Wings at 425° Fahrenheit: Move the baking pan of chicken wings to the UPPER shelf and then increase the oven temperature to 425 F. Bake the wings for 20 minutes.
 Remove the wings from the oven and flip them over.
-Return to the oven and continue to bake for 20 minutes, or until the wings are golden brown, the skin is crispy and the chicken is cooked through.
+Then, return the wings to the oven and continue to bake for an additional 20 minutes, or until the wings are golden brown, the skin is crispy, and the chicken is cooked through to an internal temperature of 165° Fahrenheit.

-- Toss wings and serve: Remove wings from the oven and transfer to a large mixing bowl.
-Pour the remaining salt and vinegar sauce over the wings.
-Toss well to coat.
-Serve immediately and enjoy!
+- Toss Wings in Remaining Sauce: Remove the vinegar salt wings from the oven and transfer them to a large mixing bowl.
+Pour the remaining salt and vinegar sauce all over the wings and toss well to fully coat them in the sauce.

 Video